henrypoydar/couchrest-rails/README.md

 ## TODO

-* rake tasks - view syncs
-* rake tasks - test setup/teardown
-* rake tasks - fixtures
+* Sync views with rake tasks
 * CouchDocument model for extending
-** timestamp hooks
+** Timestamp hooks
-** basic views?
+** Basic views?
-* document usages
+* Documentation
-* restrict model to default attributes and their types?
+* Restrict model to default attributes and their types?
-* test views?
+* Mechanism for better view testing?
-* gemify
+* Gemify
 * Add more parseable options to couchdb.yml
-* Expand beyond a single database per applicatipn
+* Expand beyond a single database per application

 ## License